 In August 1944, 2nd Lt.
-Jack R. Robinson-the future famed Brooklyn Dodger and first Black Major League Baseball player-faced a court-martial at Camp Hood, Texas, related to two charges of insubordination of a superior officer following an incident on a bus in which he refused to obey Jim Crow-era laws.
+Jack R. Robinson-the future famed Brooklyn Dodger and first Black Major League Baseball player faced a court-martial at Camp Hood, Texas, related to two charges of insubordination of a superior officer following an incident on a bus in which he refused to obey Jim Crow-era laws.
 Who, you ask, was the unheralded defense attorney who was instrumental in Jackie Robinson's acquittal?
 Capt.
 Robert H. Johnson, a Michigan Law graduate.
 Branch Rickey, Class of 1911, went on to hire Robinson for the Dodgers in 1947, thereby breaking the big-league color barrier.
 Michigan Law for the win.
-90 The Law School launched the Child Advocacy Law Clinic in 1976, the first clinical law program in America to specialize in problems of child abuse and neglect and children in foster care.
+The Law School launched the Child Advocacy Law Clinic in 1976, the first clinical law program in America to specialize in problems of child abuse and neglect and children in foster care.
 Since then, Michigan Law has developed one of the most respected and influential child-law programs in the country.
-FOR KIDS Here are just a few of the diverse dishes you can order at restaurants around Ann Arbor: chicken tikka masala at Cardamom.
-Dolsot bi bim bop from Rich J.C.
-Japanese-style sablefish from Pacific Rim.
-Hippie Hash (made with free-range hippies!) at the Fleetwood Diner.
-Zilzil wat at the Blue Nile.
-Street-style tteokbokki from Miss Kim.
+FORKIDS Here are just a few of the diverse dishes you can order at restaurants around town: chicken tikka masala at Cardamom.
+Dolsot bibimbop from Rich JC.
+Japanesestyle sablefish from Pacific Rim.
+Hippie hash (made with free-range hippies!) at the Fleetwood Diner: Zilzil wat at the Blue Nile.
+Street style tteokbokki from Miss Kim.
 Bò kho from Dalat.
 Falafel and vegetarian grape leaves at Jerusalem Garden.
 Gluten-free enchiladas calabaza from Seva.
 Charcuteria at Aventura.
 The Inspired Cuban from Frita Batidos.
-Spaetzle and knockwurst from the Heidelberg.
-Just a half hour down I-94, experience Detroit's surging food scene, the most delicious ingredient in its revival (#20).
-Sure, you should form an opinion on whether American Coney Island or Lafayette Coney Island is better (to make it easy, they're across the street from each other).
-But explore further to discover why Time magazine and Conde Nast Traveler have cited Detroit's restaurants as reasons why the city is a must visit.
-From Corktown to Mexicantown to Greektown, come hungry and leave happy.
-91 VII M
+Even a trout Reuben at Avalon Café and Kitchen.
+Hungry yet?
+If not, see #61.
+9

-STICKY FLOORS AND SHARKBOWLS Rick's?
+92 STICKY FLOORS AND SHARKBOWLS Rick's?
 Rick's.

 Sure, it's inelegant, but for a taste of the true Big Ten undergrad experience, there's no place like it.
 Remember, as a law student at Rick's American Cafe, you're a tourist-not a resident.
 You WILL be allowed to leave.
 Seating?
 Nah.
 Your feet adhere to the floor anyway.
 And is that an aquarium in your hand, or are you enjoying a sharkbowl?
-BAG THE BEACH NEXT SPRING
+WHAT THE ELM?